top of page

 Stretching along 8.2 acres, the Mingo Creek Trail hugs the course of its namesake waterway, winding from the confluence with the Neuse River near Anderson Point Park in Raleigh, up to Mingo Creek Park adjacent to the Timber Ridge subdivision.
 Along the way, the trail links directly to neighborhoods including Princeton Manor, Planter’s Walk, and Carrington Woods, weaving together community, nature, and infrastructure in a way that feels organic and essential.

 The ribbon-cutting event showcased not only the finished trail, but the energy and intention behind it.
 Local officials emphasized how trails like Mingo Creek are critical for regional mobility, health, and recreation.
-And it’s easy to see why—users along this corridor gain access to a wide variety of amenities:
+And it’s easy to see why—users along this corridor gain access to:

 TTI Logo_Blue_Green_White.png